Find Grad Schools

 • Curriculum Specialist

-In 2016, there was an estimated number of 163,200 jobs in the United States for Instructional Coordinator.
+In the United States, there were 163,200 jobs for Instructional Coordinator in 2016.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 17,200 new jobs for Instructional Coordinator by 2026.
-The BLS estimates 16,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 16,900 job openings in this field each year.

 undefined